-How is Pain and Suffering Calculated in Florida?
+How Is Pain and Suffering Calculated in Florida?

 Car accidents frequently cause injuries to those involved.
 Unfortunately, car accident injuries can lead to major medical expenses for victims.
 In many cases, car accident victims may also experience immense pain and suffering due to the car accident and the correlating injuries.
 Compensation can be available for pain and suffering, but it is not as easy to calculate as other car accident damages.

-Defining pain and suffering in a Florida car accident
+Defining Pain and Suffering in a Florida Car Accident

 Pain and suffering damages can be differentiated from other damages in a car accident.
 While these are compensable damages, they are separate from medical expenses and lost income.
 Pain and suffering damages are used to define the distress that a car accident victim sustains after an accident due to their injuries.